Adoption Process

 Maisy found herself at rural NC county shelter where a volunteer & foster met her and knew she wanted to help.
 She’s estimated to be around 6 months old and around 30 pounds.
 We don’t think she’ll grow too much more putting her at a comfortable medium size when fully grown.
 Your guess is as good as ours of what her breed mix might be.

 Maisy is very affectionate and loves people.
-She also loves playing with other dogs and takes direction if her exuberance is too much.
-She is great in public and has been a frequent visitor at dog friendly stores where she’s made lots of friends.
-Though Maisy is a puppy she is not mouthy, walks great on a leash, and is already housebroken and crate trained.
+She also loves playing with other dogs but does have a more dominate play style that others may not be receptive to.
+She does takes direction if her exuberance is too much and eventually realizes who she can play with.
+She is great in public on her own and has been a frequent visitor at dog friendly stores where she’s made lots of friends.
+She is a vocal when she sees other dogs when out & about but she’s working on it.
+Though Maisy is young and still learning, she is not overly mouthy, walks great on a leash, and is already housebroken and crate trained, including if you have an 8-5 schedule.

 Meet Maisy!